As the cost of living crisis takes hold, determined WhatsApp job scammers impersonating Hays recruitment consultants are advertising fake jobs.

 Last year I used Tinder to investigate romance scammers tugging at the purse strings of besotted would-be partners.
-After publishing the findings, a Hong Kong woman introduced herself and offered to help victims reclaim lost monies.
+After publishing the findings, a Hong Kong woman offered to help victims reclaim lost monies.
+What happened next was sad and exhausting.

 It’s possible for competitors to maliciously edit your public Google and Facebook business information listings.
 These attempts by rivals to mislead your customers could be happening right under your nose and you might not even notice.